 Which Houston Astros player holds the record for most home runs?

-As was noted above, Jeff Bagwell is the Astros all-time leader in home runs with 449.
+Jeff Bagwell is the Astros all-time leader in home runs with 449.
 Bagwell hit those 449 home runs in fifteen seasons with the Astros, meaning he averaged just under 30 home runs per season.
 Bagwell is one of 57 players in MLB history to have hit over 400 career home runs.
 While this may sound like a lot of players, when you consider that thousands of players have played in the MLB over the years, it is a much more impressive accomplishment.